drush-ops/drush/docs/commands.md

 Note: Make sure you do _not_ include `src` in the path to your command.
 Your command may not be discovered and have additional problems.

 If a commandfile is added via a Composer package, then it may declare any dependencies that it may need in its composer.json file.
 Site-wide commandfiles that are committed directly to a site's repository only have access to the dependencies already available in the site.

-A site-wide commandfile should have tests that run with each (major) version of Drush that is supported.
-You may model your test suite after the [example drush extension](https://github.com/drush-ops/example-drush-extension) project.

 ## Global commands discovered by configuration